Hector839/Mayhem-3-Zero-Hour/Readme_Documentation.md

 		<t id="238">60</t> <!-- Default export threshold for AI.
 (Zero Hour Default: 60 default: 40) -->
 		<t id="143">9</t> <!-- Waste production factor per consumption cycle (* people).
 (Zero Hour default: 9 default: 6) -->
 		<t id="205">150</t> <!-- E-Cell production multiplier (from Solar Panels perk).
 (Zero Hour default: 150 default: 100) -->
+		<t id="222">3600</t> <!-- AI cheat: timeout, in seconds, after which the AI ships waiting to be outfitted will be automatically equipped.
+0 is deactivated.
+(Zero Hour default: 3600 base default: 14400) -->
+		<t id="258">15</t> <!-- Coalition tolerance factor: how much bigger an empire needs to be, in % galaxy control, for a faction to roll a coalition check against it.
+(Zero Hour default: 15 base default: 10) -->

+Crafting Catchup Settings:
+1) general catch up intensity multiplier (can tone the entire effect up or down or disable it with 0)
+2) large empire nerf limit (default 15 spec points)
+3) large empire sensitivity: how much % of average main faction territory is needed to get max nerf (default 200%)
+4) strong empires nerf limit (default 10 spec points)
+5) strong empire sensitivity: how much % of average main faction military power is needed to get max nerf (default 200%)
+6) small empire buff limit (default 15 spec points)
+7) small empire buff sensitivity: how little % of average main faction territory is needed to get max buff (default 30%)
+8) weak empire buff limit (default 10 spec points)
+9) weak empire sensitivity: how little % of average main faction military power is needed to get max buff (default 30%)
+10) Xenon buff limit: extra spec points that every main faction gets based on Xenon territory vs. the territory of all main factions combined (default 15 spec points)
+11) Xenon sensitivity: how much % of Xenon territory is needed to give max buff (default 30%)
+12) OCV buff limit: extra spec that every main faction gets based on OCV fleet power vs. the power of all main factions combined (default 30 spec points)
+13) OCV sensitivity: how much % of OCV power is needed to give max buff (default 80%) 14-19) additional racial settings to boost/nerf spec points of a specific empire (all disabled on default)